nitya/mslearn-contoso-chat/Instructions/Labs/01_setup.md

     module: 'Ideation: Define your Contoso Chat Application'
 ---

 > [!WARNING] ‼️
 > **Features used in this repository are in preview.
 Preview versions are provided without a service level agreement, and they are not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).**

+# Provision Azure For Contoso Chat

+In this exercises, you'll create an Azure AI project and hub resource to build your Contoso Chat AI application, then provision relevant resources and data.

 ## Lab scenario